-If you have suffered an injury in DeWitt County due to the negligence of another party, you should not have to pay out of pocket for the medical bills, damaged property, lost wages, and other damages you’ve incurred.
+If you have suffered an injury in DeWitt County due to the negligence of another party, you should not have to pay out of pocket for the medical bills, lost wages, and other damages you’ve incurred.
 There is one firm that has made a name for itself by helping people just like you in Central Illinois, and it’s attorneys are ready to help you.
 That firm is Spiros Law, P.C..

 Our compassionate team knows that an accident can disrupt your life and cause significant pain and suffering.
 You need justice, and we want to get it for you.